6 Major Reasons You SHOULD Really Wear Ski Goggles

 As a new skier, you might be wondering if it’s really necessary to buy a pair of goggles.
 Here’s why the answer to that is ABSOLUTELY YES!

-Goggles are an essential piece of kit and they help protect you from the cold, snow blindness, UV damage & allow you to see better in all weather conditions from bright sun to heavy cloud.
+Goggles are an essential piece of kit and they help protect you from the cold, snow blindness, and UV damage & allow you to see better in all weather conditions from bright sun to heavy clouds.